When Bankruptcy is Not a Good Idea

-If you made payments to totaling $600 or more over the last year on debts owed to a family member, relative or friend, the trustee may require that family member, relative or friend to give the money back.
-The trustee is concerned that you might favor these people or your other creditors.
+If you made payments totaling $600 or more over the last year on a debt owed to a family member, friend or relative, the trustee may require that person to give the money back.
+The trustee is concerned that you might favor these people over your other creditors.

-If you transferred valuable property to a third party within four years without receiving fair value in return, the trustee may be able to recover that property from the recipient.
+If you transferred valuable property to a third party, within the last four years, without receiving equal value in return, the trustee may be able to recover the property from the recipient.